 1. Intermittent fasting isn’t a ‘starvation’ diet, it’s a healthy lifestyle.

-Whenever the average person first hears about intermittent fasting, they usually say, “oh yeah, I’ve done that before, you mean like starving yourself to lose weight right?”
-Wrong!
+Most people I’ve shared the philosophy of intermittent fasting with, usually comment by saying, “oh yeah, I’ve done that before, you mean like starving yourself to lose weight right?!”

-2. Listen to your body on what you should eat.
+2. Listen to your body on what to eat.

-The most important lesson I’ve learned about ‘what to eat’, is to listen to your body and eat according to this.
+The most important lesson I’ve learned about what to eat, is to listen to your body and eat according to its needs.

 Thankfully, I came across this idea of ‘eating by listening to your body’ whilst reading the work of internationally renowned holistic health expert, Paul Chek—specifically, in his book How to Eat Move and Be Healthy.